-Like her sister ship, the sturdy Azamara Quest is a mid-sized beauty with a deck plan well-suited to the needs of modern voyagers.
-You’ll never feel crowded in the comfortable social spaces of our bars, restaurants, lounges, Casino and Cabaret.
-Nor will you feel like a sardine jammed in around the pool, where the attentive staff is always ready to offer a complimentary bottled water, soft drink or fresh towel.
+Like her sister ships, the sturdy Azamara Quest is a mid-sized beauty with a deck plan well-suited to the needs of modern voyagers.
+You’ll never feel crowded in the comfortable social spaces of our bars, restaurants, lounges, casinos and Cabaret.
+Nor will you feel like a sardine jammed in around the pool, where the attentive staff is always ready to offer complimentary bottled water, soft drink or fresh towel.
 Staterooms feature modern amenities, furnishings, and European linens.
-And one of the greatest features of this ship is the large number of staterooms with Verandas.
+And one of the greatest features of this ship is the high percentage of staterooms with Verandas.
 There’s nothing better than opening your door to the fresh sea air and views.
 Azamara’s friendly ships are an altogether wonderful place to call your home away from home!

 How you handle your currency and financials while on the trip is up to you.
 Some people prefer to exchange all their money in advance, while others will rely solely on credit cards.
 Consider calling your bank ahead of time to make them aware of your international travel, especially when using cards or withdrawing money.

 These are often readily available, especially in major cities.
 Some will charge fees on top of what your hometown bank may charge for using ATMs abroad.
 Look for well-marked machines that have the Visa or MasterCard symbols.